-- 1. General principle: When program development is incremental: assessment grid development will be incremental as well, comparable to level of program development. - 2.
-Approval Protocol - Department chair works with the dean to develop assessment grid, in conjunction with the Director of Assessment and the Director of Curriculum/Assistant Director of Assessment. - b.
-ASLC scores assessment grid and submits to Director of Assessment.
-A grid must be assessed as at least a 3 in each of the relevant areas before it can be moved on to the curriculum Committee, specifically: learning objectives, measures, targets, and timeline. - c.
-If the score is less than a 3 in any of the relevant areas, the Director of Academic Assessment works with the Dean and chair to improve the plan. - d.
-Once the Director of Assessment verifies that the necessary changes have been made and the grid is scored at least a 3, the grid becomes a part of the full proposal that is approved by the Dean and sent on to the Curriculum Committee/Graduate Council. - 3.
-The process for determining the need for revisions in assessment plan for the revision of current programs. - a.
-Each major has an assessment plan.
+- 1. New Academic Programs - a.
+New academic programs must submit assessment plans to ASLC for approval.
+ASLC approves new assessment plans when they score at least 3 out of 4 on the institutional assessment rubric (program learning objectives, measures, targets, timeline), exercising some flexibility for courses not yet developed. - b.
+If the score is less than a (3) in any of the relevant areas, the Director of Assessment works with the Dean and Chair/Director to improve the plan prior to the semester the curriculum will begin.
+In these situations, the Director of Assessment determines and reports final approvals to ASLC. - c.
+If a new academic program constitutes a repackaging of two or more existing academic programs with existing assessment plans, the assessment plan does not need re-approval through ASLC unless the most recent assessment evaluations on the Annual Program Review Form is designated as "concern" by the school dean. - d.
+2. Revisions to Existing Academic Programs Each major/graduate program maintains an assessment plan.
 The assessment plan should adequately evaluate the learning gains students achieve as a result of completing the required curriculum, as well as account for variations in learning outcomes (e.g. tracks, concentrations).
-Therefore, some curricular revisions to existing majors/programs may have an impact on assessment plans. - b.
-Department chair/program director and dean review curricular changes to evaluate impact on the assessment plan.
-Proposed curricular changes not accounted for by the existing assessment plan or changes to courses serving as assessment measures will be discussed with the Director of Curriculum.
-In these situations, revised assessment plans are submitted to ASLC for review and approval. - c.
-ASLC scores the assessment plan and submits to Director of Assessment.
-A plan must score 3 or higher in each of the relevant areas (i.e. objectives, measures, targets, timeline) before it can move on to the curriculum Committee. - d.
-If the score is less than a 3 in any of the relevant areas, the Director of Assessment works with the Dean and chair to improve the plan. - e.
-Once the Director of Assessment verifies that the necessary changes have been made and the plan is scored at 3 or higher in the relevant areas, the plan becomes a part of the full proposal that is approved by the Dean and sent on to the Curriculum Committee/Graduate Council.
+Therefore, some curricular revisions to existing majors/programs may have an impact on assessment plans. - e.
+Department Chair/Program Director and Dean review curricular changes to evaluate impact on the assessment plan.
+Proposed curricular changes not accounted for by the existing assessment plan or changes to courses serving as assessment measures will be evaluated by the Curricular Matters subcommittee of Academic Council.
+If curricular changes are deemed to have a substantive effect on the assessment plan, Curricular Matters will direct the chair/program director to submit revised assessment plans to ASLC for review and approval. - f.
+ASLC will approve the revised assessment plan using the institutional assessment rubric.
+The assessment plan must achieve a rubric score of 3 out of 4 on the static elements of the assessment plan (i.e. program learning objectives, measures, targets, timeline). - g.
+If the score is less than a (3) in any of the relevant areas, the Director of Assessment works with the Dean and Chair/Director to improve the plan prior to the semester the curriculum will begin.
+In these situations, the Director of Assessment determines and reports final approvals to ASLC. - 3.
+What are the "programs" we assess? - h.
+Messiah University assesses each program reported to Middle States